Only Fools and Horses: Cultural impact

 In addition to its mainstream popularity, Only Fools and Horses has developed a cult following.
-The Only Fools and Horses Appreciation Society, established in 1993, has a membership of around 7,000, publishes a quarterly newsletter, Hookie Street, and organises annual conventions of fans, usually attended by cast members.
+The Only Fools and Horses Appreciation Society, established in 1993, has a membership of around 7,000, published 45 issues of a quarterly newsletter, Hookie Street, and organises annual conventions of fans, often attended by cast members.
 The Society has also organised an Only Fools and Horses museum, containing props from the series, including Del's camel coat and the Trotters' Ford Capri.
 It was named one of the top 20 cult television programmes of all time by TV critic Jeff Evans.
 Evans spoke of: